MutList

 Returns None if the given mutable list v is empty.

-def mapWithIndex(rc1: Region[r1], f: Int32 -> (a -> b \ ef), v: MutList[a, r]): MutList[b, r1] \ ef + r + r1
+def mapWithIndex(rc1: Region[r1], f: Int32 -> (a -> b \ ef), v: MutList[a, r]): MutList[b, r1] \ ef + r + r1§ SourceReturns the result of applying f to every element in v along with that element's index.

 Optionally finds the largest element of v according to the Order on a.